Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-Denote $\tA \triangleq AV$ and its columns by $\tba$ and $\tbb$.
-After applying $V$ on the right, we multiply the resulting matrix $\tA$, by a rotation matrix $U^\dagger$ on the left.
+After applying $V$ on the right, we multiply the resulting matrix $\tA$ by a rotation matrix $U^\dagger$ on the left.
 The latter operation rotates the column vectors $\tba$ and $\tbb$, by an angle $(-\theta_\ell)$ (the minus is due to the transposition of $U$ prior to multiplication).
-The angle $\theta_\ell$ is chosen such that $U^\dagger \tba$ is aligned with the main axis.
+The angle $\theta_\ell$ is chosen such that $U^\dagger \tba$ is aligned with the $x$-axis.
 This is illustrated for a specific choice of $\tba$ and $\tbb$ in \figref{fig:qr}.